Mobile SEO and Mobile-First Indexing

 Last updated

 Mobile-first indexing means Google uses the mobile version of a page as the primary version for indexing and ranking.
-This has been Google’s default since 2019, and the rollout completed fully in April 2023.
+This has been Google’s default since 2019.
+Google confirmed the rollout near-complete in October 2023, with the final remaining desktop-indexed sites switched on July 5, 2024.
 Every site is now indexed based on what Googlebot sees on a mobile device, regardless of how the desktop version looks.

 Before mobile-first indexing, Google crawled the desktop version of pages and used that content for ranking.
 A site could have thin content on mobile and rich content on desktop and rank on the basis of the desktop version.